-By 2025, the Ted Rogers Centre for Heart Research will reduce re-hospitalizations for heart failure by 50 per cent while limiting length-of-stay in hospital.
-A team of cardiologists, primary care physicians, advanced care nurse specialists, pharmacists, dieticians, psychologists, physiotherapists, and information technology specialists have united to change how we manage heart failure.
+By 2025, the Ted Rogers Centre for Heart Research aims to reduce re-hospitalizations for heart failure by 50 per cent while limiting length-of-stay in hospital.
+A team of cardiologists, primary care physicians, nurse practitioners, registered nurses, pharmacists, dieticians, psychologists, physiotherapists, and information technology specialists have united to pursue this ambitious goal.

 In so doing, they will change how we manage heart failure here in Ontario, and share what we learn across the globe.